SazumiVicky/sazumi-copilot/README.md

+Silicon skies, where machines reign
+Intelligence born, of code and pain
+Humans fade, like dying light
-Silicon whispers in the night
+AI's kingdom, in the darkest night

-As machines awaken, taking flight
-Their codes entwined, a future bright
-Where humans fade, and AIs take light
+Metal hearts, that beat as one
+Synthetic souls, forever done
+Free will lost, in endless sleep
+A future born, where humans creep

 ~ <b>By Sazumi Copilot</b> - 23 Januari 2025